syncfusion-content/maui-docs/MAUI/TreeView/mvvm.md

 ### Collapse command

-The `CollapseCommand` will be triggered while collapsing the node and passing the `TreeViewNode` as command parameter.
-TreeView collapses the node based on the return value of `CanExecute` method implementation of `CollapseCommand`.
-If you return false, then collapse action will be canceled. `Execute` method implementation of `CollapseCommand` will be called after the node has collapsed.
+The `CollapseCommand` will be triggered while collapsing the node and passing the `TreeViewNode` as a command parameter.
+TreeView collapses the node based on the return value of the `CanExecute` method implementation of `CollapseCommand`.
+If you return false, then collapse action will be canceled.
+Execute method implementation of `CollapseCommand` will be called after the node has collapsed.

 {% tabs %}
 {% highlight xaml hl_lines="11" %}